- 1 Bedrooms

 Located along the Intracoastal Waterway in Myrtle Beach just mins. from the surf, Harbour Lights™ is the ideal place to base yourself from as you discover everything this oceanside destination has to offer.
 One-bedroom villas are ideal for family stays at this resort, where colorful pastel buildings, nautical villa décor and a wrap-around porch at the clubhouse exude a beachy, low-country appeal.

 There’s plenty to do at Harbour Lights without even venturing to the close by Grandiose Strand–the local term for the 60+ miles of beach that stretch from Myrtle Beach nearly to Charleston.
-Bicycle or walk along beautiful winding pathways, past lakes where anglers can cast a line.
+Bicycle or walk along striking winding pathways, past lakes where anglers can cast a line.
 Grab a float and work on your tan as you passively glide along on the resort's lazy river.
-Appreciate a invigorating dip in the infinity-edge pool, and grab a refreshment at the poolside snack bar afterwards, or appreciate a relaxing hot tub soak.
-There are even mushroom fountains and a kiddie pool just for the kids to savor!
+Appreciate a invigorating dip in the infinity-edge pool, and grab a refreshment at the poolside snack bar afterwards, or savor a relaxing hot tub soak.
+There are even mushroom fountains and a kiddie pool just for the kids to appreciate!
 The resort also has an activities program for kids that will help keep them entertained, too.

 Myrtle Beach is a year-round vacationer's heaven, where a range of family-fun attractions, rides, water parks, speedways, championship golf courses, outlet malls, theaters, entertainment and dining have made it a favorite for generations of visitors.